On the topological contents of eta invariants: The topological construction

+We can assume that $n$ is odd.
+The claim follows from the surjectivity of the following composition

+where we use the Chern character for the second equivalence and the fact that $V_{n}^{c}$ is free in order to conclude the surjectivity of the last map.
+Note that in the present situation continuity of homomorphisms is automatic by our finiteness assumption. \hB

-The definition of $\eta^{top}$ is based on first lifting the torsion element in the bordism group to an $\Q/\Z$-bordism element which is then paired with elements of $K$-theory.
-The pairing with torsion $K$-theory elements can be expressed in a dual way as a pairing of the original bordism class with $\Q/\Z$-lifts of the $K$-theory elements.
+The definition of $\eta^{top}$ is based on first lifting the torsion element in the homotopy group of $E$ to a $\Q/\Z$- homotopy class which is then paired with elements of $K$-theory.
+The pairing with torsion $K$-theory elements can be expressed in a dual way as a pairing of the original homotopy class with $\Q/\Z$-lifts of the $K$-theory elements.
 We now explain the details.

-Assume that $\phi\in K^{0}(B_{+}\wedge X_{+})$ satisfies $\ch(\phi)=0$.
-Then $\phi\in V$ and we get an evaluation In view of the exact sequence
+Assume that $\phi\in K^{0}(E)$ satisfies $\ch(\phi)=0$.
+Then $\phi\in V_{n}$ and we get an evaluation In view of the exact sequence